Oxygemo/Winblows-Maintenance-Tool/README.md

 0.1 Rev2
 ```
 ## So, what's this for?
-It was made by me to do basic maintenace tasks, with no input from the user.
+It was made by me to do basic maintenance tasks, with no input from the user.
 A few button presses might be done.
 ## Is this an original idea?
 Absolutely not.
 There exists countless of other tools to clean up temporary files and all of that stuff.
 ## Why?